AndrewMorrow/Readme-Generator/README.md

 ## Installation Instructions

-## Usage Information

 The user will be prompted with questions about their project.
 After all of the user inputs are taken this will generate a README.md file in the genReadme folder.
 The user may then copy the file and use it in their project.

+## Usage Information

+This is a fully open source project, pull requests will be viewed and implemented if useful.

 ## License

-This project is utilizing the Apache License 2.0
+This project is utilizing the BSD 2-Clause "Simplified" License

 ## Contribution Guidelines